CurryDevs/ScrewFast/src/content/insights/en/insight-3.md

 ---
 title: "The Impact of Sustainable Practices"
-description: "Discover how ScrewFast is leading the charge in promoting sustainability within the construction industry"
+description: "Discover how Torque Craft is leading the charge in promoting sustainability within the construction industry"
 cardImage: "@/images/insights/insight-3.avif"
 cardImageAlt: "Top view mechanical tools arrangement"
 ---